-Research Ethics Review, Approvals, and Resumption of Research at Island Health
+Research Ethics Review, Approvals, and Resumption of Research at Island Health \Updated\

-Island Health's Research Ethics & Compliance office, and REBs are committed to the resumption of research with human participants as soon as possible based on the direction of the Provincial Health Officer and the Health Authority.
+Island Health's Research Ethics & Compliance office, and REBs are committed to the resumption of research with human participants based on the direction of the Provincial Health Officer and the Health Authority.

 Research Ethics approval and operational review equals Institutional Approval at Island Health.
 The REBs and staff are dedicated to efficiently addressing the work of supporting research for a safe restart for research participants and the community.
-This document outlines the principles and instructions to be followed to ensure research with human participants (including their data, and biospecimens) can be conducted safely.
+This document outlines the principles and instructions to follow to ensure research with human participants (including their data, and biospecimens) can be conducted safely.